indrayam/nerd-notes/kubernetes-resources/_k8s-all-objects.md

     + NetworkPolicy
     + ResourceQuota
     + CertificateSigningRequest
-- **Metadata (6)** resources are objects you use to configure the behavior of other resources within the cluster, such as HorizontalPodAutoscaler for scaling workloads
+- **Metadata Resources (6)** are objects you use to configure the behavior of other resources within the cluster, such as HorizontalPodAutoscaler for scaling workloads
     + Event
     + CustomResourceDefinition
     + LimitRange
     + HorizontalPodAutoscaler
     + PodSecurityPolicy
     + PodDisruptionBudget

 ### Resource Objects